 Abbreviations Explanation Brownfield An existing factory or manufacturing facility that has already been built and in operation for some time.
 The Brownfield approach in the context of Industry 4.0 means the digital transformation of an existing manufacturing plant. СР Communication processor DNC Distributed Numerical Control: NC systems that are connected to a computer.
 The individual systems can be centrally supplied with NC programs and then coordinated.
 IT Information technology Machine In FORCAM FORCE EDGE, the machine is a partial plant according to ISA 95.
 If there are no other partial plants (i.e. additional physical controls), we refer to it as a plant.
-MDC Machine data connection (machine data collection) МQТТ Message Queuing Telemetry Transport: Open network protocol for machine-to-machine (M2M) communication that enables transmitting telemetry data in the form of messages between devices, despite high delays or network limitations.
-MR Machine Repository Northbound A northbound interface communicates with a higher level element in a particular network component.
-OPC UA Open Platform Communications Unified Architecture (the standard for data exchange in a platform-independent, service-oriented architecture) ОТ Operational technology POST POST is a method which is supported by HTTP and means that a web server accepts the data contained in the body of the message requested.
+MDC Machine data connection (machine data collection) MQTT Message Queuing Telemetry Transport: Open network protocol for machine-to-machine (M2M) communication that enables transmitting telemetry data in the form of messages between devices, despite high delays or network limitations.
+MR Machine Repository Northbound A northbound interface communicates with a higher level element in a particular network component. ОТ Operational technology POST POST is a method which is supported by HTTP and means that a web server accepts the data contained in the body of the message requested.
 PUT The PUT method is used to update a resource available on the server.
 Typically, it replaces everything existing at the target URL with something else.
 REST Programming paradigm for distributed systems (collection) of independent computers that present themselves to the user as a single system.)
 RESTful API API for data exchange based on HTTP requests via GET, PUT, POST and DELETE, which is subject to the requirements or restrictions of the REST architecture.
 Signal Values read from the machine control, such as temperature, pressure or certain statuses.
 Southbound An equivalent to the northbound interface, a southbound interface communicates with lower level components.
-SPS Programmable Logical Control итс Coordinated Universal Time Wildcard Placeholder for other characters.
+SPS Programmable Logical Control UTC Coordinated Universal Time Wildcard Placeholder for other characters.